 1. Research your potential and existing customers

-Analyze data from customer surveys or—if you have an eCommerce store—with an analytics tool like Google Analytics.
+You can analyze data from customer surveys or—if you have an eCommerce store—with an analytics tool like Google Analytics.
 It’s free to create an account, and you can get information on everything from your audience’s age, gender, location, how they found your website, and much more.
 This information enables you to understand your audience, create customer profiles and create marketing campaigns and promotions that convert them into back-to-school (or simply loyal) customers.

-Note: Once you create your Google Analytics account and connect it to your eCommerce website, it will then start to collect data from that point on.
+Once you create your Google Analytics account and connect it to your eCommerce website, it will then start to collect data from that point on.
 Any activity on your website from before that won’t be recorded or considered.

 2. Organize your customers into categories

 Identify customer trends and group them into categories.
-You can group them by income, age, which social media platforms they use, or whatever makes most sense for your business.
+You can group them by income, age, which social media platforms they use or whatever makes the most sense for your business.
 This helps you easily differentiate your K-12 shoppers from your college and graduate customers, and create digital marketing campaigns and back-to-school promotions catered specifically to their needs.

-4. Tailor your discount strategy to your customers
+3. Tailor your discount strategy to your customers

 Use any available customer information to inform your discount strategy.
 For example, you can analyze the purchase history of all your customers old enough to be in college or graduate school and discount the products they buy most during the core back-to-school shopping months.
 Find out what products they often tend to buy together and offer them as bundles with preferred pricing.